yoursamlan/typeseeker/README.md

-# typeseeker... | version 1.0
+# typeseeker... | Original
 A speed typing game built with Javascript that runs in a browser.

 ## Getting Started

 Run the index.html file to open the webpage and start playing the game..

-or try it here - [typeseeker... | version 1.0](https://alexnjoroge.github.io/typeseeker-version1/)
+or try it here - [typeseeker... | version 1.0](https://alexnjoroge.github.io/typeseeker-original/)

 ## Difficulty Levels